"Near drowning" means a person almost died from not being able to breathe (suffocating) under water.

 Some tips to help prevent near drowning are:

 - Drowning can occur in any container of water.
 Do not leave any standing water in basins, buckets, ice chests, kiddie pools, or bathtubs, or in other areas where a young child can get at it.

-- Secure the toilet seat cover with a child safety device.
+- Secure toilet seat lids with a child safety device.

 - Fence around all pools and spas.
 Secure all the doors leading to the outside, and install pool and door alarms.

-- If your child is missing, check the pool immediately.
+- If your child is missing, check the pool right away.

 - Never allow children to swim alone or unsupervised regardless of their ability to swim.